ziya-hn/Zecta-Programming-Language/README.md

-2. Aliased Module Import
+# Module and type aliases

+### Module aliases
-use graphics2d as gfx
+`use graphics2d as gfx`
-Imports the graphics2d module with a short alias gfx.
+Imports the graphics2d module with alias gfx.

-Useful for long or nested module names.

-gfx.draw("square")
-3. Selective Symbol Import

-use math { sin, cos, tan }
+`use sin, cos, tan from 'math'`
 Imports only selected symbols (sin, cos, tan) into the current scope.

+`next graphics2d as gfx`
+Imports the graphics2d module with alias gfx to the next scope only

+`next sin, cos, tan from 'math'`
+Imports only selected symbols (sin, cos, tan) to the next scope only

+### Type-aliases
+`use number as math::real` type alias for math::real class

 # importing libraries/files